vlsalina/5-9-2022-PWA/README.md

 *  **Git Cheat Sheet** (This is a GitHub-provided cheat sheet for some simple Git commands.): https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf
 *  **Java Docs** (The official API specification for Java 8): https://docs.oracle.com/javase/8/docs/api/
 *  **Maven Repository** (This provides a repository of dependencies which we can add to our Project Object Models.): https://mvnrepository.com/
 *  **Python Package Index** (This provides a repository of modules we can add to our Python projects.): https://pypi.org/
 *  **PostgreSQL Docs** (This is PostgreSQL's official documentation.): https://www.postgresql.org/docs/
+*  **Visual Studio Code with Python** (A guide by Microsoft for using Python in Visual Studio Code): https://code.visualstudio.com/docs/languages/python